Do you keep track of your customers’ customer journey?

 The potential customer realizes that he or she has a problem to solve or a need to satisfy and begins to seek solutions by meeting with the company.

-At this stage, the company must focus on finding ways to get the potential customer’s attention; if it succeeds in this goal, the customer journey is continued.
+At this stage, the company must focus on finding ways to get the potential customer’s attention; if it succeeds in this goal, the customer journey is continued. - Interest.

 Through its content, the company should have succeeded in capturing the attention of the customer, who begins to show interest in the products and services offered.